2zqa/mediary/README.md

      alt="Download from GitHub"
      height="90">](https://github.com/2zqa/mediary/releases)

-* Download the appropiate APK for your device from the [releases page](https://github.com/2zqa/mediary/releases).
+* Download the appropriate APK for your device from the [releases page](https://github.com/2zqa/mediary/releases).
 If you're unsure, pick **app-arm64-v8a-release.apk**.
 * If prompted, give permission to install from unknown sources.
 * Google Play Protect will warn you that the author of the app is not verified.
 You can ignore this warning by clicking **Details** and then **Install Anyway**.